KC-7/ecommerce/README.md

 A custom label was set up to add stories as features.

 Thirty three user stories were added to the board and marked as complete.

+The user stories were carried out in sprints to build the website.

 Six milestones where set up for the project and closed off after completion.